jscodelover/html-css-scss--starter-kit-/README.md

 - To compile SASS into CSS use the command => npm run compile:sass
 - Initailised with Basic styling.
+- Grid layout is specified upto 4 cloumns.
+- Utilities file is initialise with two declarations.

 ### 7-in-1 Folder Structure